-The head teacher will make the decision on the most appropriate form of communication with parents regarding the incident.
+The head teacher/ head of academy will make the decision on the most appropriate form of communication with parents regarding the incident.

-• Parents will be verbally informed of the incident, and informed that a copy of a written report is available, should they wish to view it.
-This request should be to the head teacher.
+Parents will be verbally informed of the incident, and informed that a copy of a written report is available, should they wish to view it.
+This request should be to the head teacher/ head of academy.